 Ecosystem services are benefit flows to humans from natural ecosystems.
 Natural capital is the stock of natural ecosystems from which these benefits flow.
 Mismanagement of natural capital assets or unsustainable use of a service ultimately has negative impacts on benefits obtained.

 Pathways linking natural capital assets to goods and services that benefit humans are complex and linked requiring ecosystem level consideration.
-To implement natural capital and ecosystem services approaches requires understanding of the:
+To implement natural capital and ecosystem services approaches requires

 - range of economic and social benefits provided by the natural assets and their associated ecosystem services